M66B/NetGuard/FAQ.md

 <a name="FAQ43"></a>
 **(43) I get 'This app is causing your device to run slowly'**

-This message is display by the *Smart Manager*, but actually it is the 'Smart' Manager application itself which is causing delays and lags.
+This message is displayed by the *Smart Manager*, but actually it is the 'Smart' Manager application itself which is causing delays and lags.
 Some links: